12 national parks you’ve never heard of

 Voted by Australian Geographic as one of the top camping sites in Australia, the island is separated from the mainland by the Hinchinbrook Channel, famous for its variety of mangroves and dugong populations.

-You’ve probably guessed by now that isolation and wilderness are the reigning themes here, and while you can camp and take to the short, easy walking tracks at your whim and fancy, one of the best ways to explore the island’s vastness is along the epic Thorsborne Trail.
+You’ve probably guessed by now that isolation and wilderness are the reigning themes here.
+While you can camp and take to the short, easy walking tracks at your whim and fancy, one of the best ways to explore the island’s vastness is along the epic Thorsborne Trail.
 Rugged and untamed, the 32km journey will have you traversing through milky pine and palm fig forests, paperbark country and rocky headlands, to reach the other side.

 5. Eungella National Park